 How does the Starfield persuasion system work?
 RPGs are getting more interactive than ever, with multiple characters to meet, converse with and even fall for.
 You can change your experience and endings with varying decisions, and even RNG plays a part.
 Starfield’s persuasion system is a part of all of the above.

 Whether you’re looking to fire up a Starfield romance, steal a Starfield ship, or avoid a fight with on of the Starfield Crimson Fleet pirates, you need to master the art of persuasion – or at least try to.
 In an all-new Bethesda dialogue system, you can take your chances on a more fiesty response or play to up to the character in question… and then hope.
 Here’s what we know about exactly how the Starfield persuasion system works.

 What is the Starfield persuasion system?

-That’s about everything we know so far about the persuasion system, but it’s a whole lot more as we approach the Starfield release date.
-There’s plenty more to explore about the upcoming titan space RPG though, so be sure to check out our latest on the Starfield Game Pass release date, our look at the Starfield factions, Crimson Fleet and Constellation, and all of the Starfield cities we know about.
+That’s everything you need to know about the persuasion system as you approach the Starfield release date.
+There’s plenty more to explore about the space RPG though, so be sure to check out our latest on the Starfield Game Pass release date, our look at the Starfield factions, Starfield Crimson Fleet and Starfield Constellation, and all of the Starfield cities we know about.